The AutoEthnographer’s Commitment to Diversity, Equity, and Inclusion (DEI)

 Research over the last 4 decades has illustrated how autoethnography is a powerful tool for critical, cultural, personal, and professional reflection and expression; autoethnographic creative expression can educate, heal, inspire, illuminate, and challenge.
 As such, The AutoEthnographer is committed to diversity, equity, and inclusion in its administration; support of emerging authors and artists; promotion of cultural appreciation; and celebration of creative expression as a vehicle for shared understanding and positive change.

-Our international staff, volunteers, and contributors are dedicated to developing a climate of respectful action and communication with contributors, audiences, and fellow staff, as well as in our presentation of evocative expressions of identity and culture.
-We particularly seek to give voice to those who feel marginalized or voiceless in their research or creative journeys, recognizing that there are many ways to perform cultural inquiry and with many different purposes and audiences in mind.
+Our team is dedicated to developing a climate of respectful action and communication.
+This is applicable to our contributors, audiences, and fellow staff.
+We are also dedicated to fair and respectful cultural representation in our content.
+We particularly seek to give voice to those who feel marginalized or voiceless in their research or creative journeys.
+As creatives, we recognize that there are many ways to perform cultural inquiry and with many different purposes and audiences in mind.
 We value opportunities to nurture contributors and help connect them to audiences by fostering an editorial environment of encouragement and support; our editors regularly volunteer to assist contributors in developing their submissions.

-Though our magazine is published in the English language, we are a proponent of trans-languaging and invite our contributors to submit work in more than one language and/or to code-switch as desired; we also offer a basic translation tool visible on each page of our website capable of translating content into more than 40 different languages in order to support accessibility.
-We strive to present content across an array of modalities in order to reach our various reading, watching, and listening audiences.
+We publish primarily in the English language.
+However, we are a proponent of trans-languaging.
+We invite our contributors to submit work in more than one language and/or to code-switch as desired.
+We also offer a translation tool visible on each page of our website.
+The AutoEthnographer strives to present content across an array of modalities.
+We are dedicated to reaching our various reading, watching, and listening audiences.